THEME of IWTCLP-4:

 a) To describe tropical cyclone landfall impacts and the required meteorological variables that must be observed, analyzed and predicted;

 b) To describe present forecast capabilities for these meteorological variables and to establish the gaps of deficiencies in a prioritized list of forecast variables;

 c) To describe national or international research programs that the WGTMR Tropical Cyclone Panel may be affiliated with that will address these forecast deficiencies; and

 d) To improve understanding of the behaviour of land falling tropical cyclones.

-This workshop will not only provide a forum for researchers and forecasters to discuss recent advances and current issues related to tropical cyclone landfall processes but will also be an effective means for forecast centres to highlight new developments in tropical cyclone forecast techniques.
+This workshop provided a forum for researchers and forecasters to discuss recent advances and current issues related to tropical cyclone landfall processes and was also an effective means for forecast centres to highlight new developments in tropical cyclone forecast techniques.